 In addition to fun family programming throughout the year, kids and teens 17 and under get in free every day!

 With everything from charming hand-crafted totems and jewelry, to beautiful handwoven blankets, to stunning art, the museum store features a wonderful variety of made-in-the-USA, Native American-made, and fair-trade quality products.

-Whether its annual favorites like Music, Margaritas and Sunsets, wine and beer tastings as part of an Urban Arts Crawl, live concerts, story hour, or celebrity speakers, the museum offers an eclectic mix of exceptional public events all year long.
+Whether its annual favorites like Music, Margaritas and Sunsets during the summer, wine and beer tastings as part of an Urban Arts Crawl on the final Friday of each month, live concerts, story hour, celebrity speakers, or the Gingerbread Invitational each holiday season, the museum offers an eclectic mix of exceptional public events all year long.